MrPlusGH/NPlusMiner/README.md

 running multiple cards its recommended to increase Virtual Memory 64gb is optimal

-Requires Nvidia driver 397.44 or newer
+Requires nvidia driver newer than 388

-Made For & Tested with 8x10603gb 6x1070 6x1070ti 6x1080ti (users have reported up to 12cards working have not tested myself) Some miners do not support more that 9 cards
+Made For & Tested with 6x10603gb 6x1070 6x1070ti 6x1080ti (users have reported up to 12cards working have not tested myself) Some miners do not support more that 9 cards

 *****